kimschles/quickleft-way/agile-cheatsheet.md

 # Quick Left Developer Agile Process Cheat Sheet

 Following a well-defined agile process keeps developers and clients happy.
-It also gives sales, account management, and leadership a leg to stand on when talking to clients.
 What follows is a list of things to consider if you are running a project at Quick Left.
 This should be viewed as a resource, and not a prescriptive guide.

-This cheat sheet is organized by timeline, beginning with the project kickoff and ending with handoff.
+This cheat sheet is organized by timeline, beginning with the project inception and ending with handoff.

 ## BEGINNING OF PROJECT

-### Kickoff Meeting
+### Inception Meeting

-The kickoff meeting sets the tone for your relationship with the client for the rest of the engagement.
+The inception meeting sets the tone for your relationship with the client for the rest of the engagement.
 Be excited, but don't promise more than you can deliver.
 Above all, have a plan.

-The kickoff meething should include an expansive process, where you work together to discover their hopes and dreams, and identify many things that _could_ be built.
+The inception  meeting should include an expansive process, where you work together to discover their needs, and identify many things that _could_ be built.
 This should be followed by a contractive process, in which you work together to whittle down the ideas you've come up with into a set of features that can actually be completed.
+This initial release can be thought of as a _minimal viable product_ (MVP).

-Ideally, you should come out this meeting with ~2 weeks of stories written, groomed, and captured in Sprint.ly or the client's tracking software.
-The client and QL should also be in agreement about the high-level features that we are expecting to complete during the engagement.
+Ideally, you should come out this meeting with the full scope of the project expressed in Sprint.ly or the client's tracking software as high level user stories.
+The client and QL should also be in agreement about the features that we are expecting to complete during the engagement.

-How you plan to approach the meeting depends on what was promised the sales process, your team's familiarity with the tech stack and business domain, the clients' personalities, our relationship with them (if any), and any other challenges you foresee.
+User stories should be estimated and prioritized to allow you and the client to agree on timelines and milestones.

 ### Set Expectations

-Disappoint as early as possible.

 Set a tone of open and detailed communication from day one.
 Let the client know your expectations.
-Ask them to commit to attending standups and retros, accepting stories regularly (if not doing that during retros), providing assets you need, and communicating early and often as requirements change or they feel that their expectations are not being met.
+Ask them to commit to attending standups and retros, accepting stories regularly, providing assets you need, and communicating early and often as requirements change or they feel that their expectations are not being met.

 We are a time-and-materials based shop.
 We do not do fixed bids or not-to-exceed clauses.
 Ensure that the client understands that we are not promising an exact set of features by a certain date or for a certain cost.
 As our understanding of the project evolves, features may be cut, and budget or timelines may be extended.
 Prepare the client for the possibility of disappointment in these cases.

-If a client has not participated in agile software development before, explain the purpose of each component (tracker, standups, retros, pairing, story acceptance).
+If a client has not participated in agile software development before, explain the purpose of each component (sprint.ly, standups, retros, pairing, story acceptance).
 Explain the difference between a feature, a task, and a defect.
 This conversation may also be valuable if their version of _agile_ is different than ours.

 ## DAILY

-### Internal Standups
+### Standups

 Have a standup with your team each day